gagan86nagpal/Bouncing-Ball/README.md

 # Bouncing-Ball
-This depicts a bouncing ball animation created using java swings and awt library
+This depicts a bouncing ball animation created using java swings and awt library.
+Contributions are All invited.